TritonDataCenter/containerpilot/README.md

 ```

 Service fields:

 - `name` is the name of the service as it will appear in Consul.
 Each instance of the service will have a unique ID made up from `name`+hostname of the container.
 - `port` is the port the service will advertise to Consul.
 - `health` is the executable (and its arguments) used to check the health of the service.
-- `publicIp` is an optional boolean flag indicating whether the service should advertise its public IP, rather than its private IP (defaults to private/`false`).
+- `interface` is an optional setting indicating the interface from which the IP will be discovered.
+Default value is `eth0` if not given.
 - `poll` is the time in seconds between polling for health checks.
 - `ttl` is the time-to-live of a successful health check.
 This should be longer than the polling rate so that the polling process and the TTL aren't racing; otherwise Consul will mark the service as unhealthy.

 Backend fields:

 - `name` is the name of a backend service that this container depends on, as it will appear in Consul.
 - `poll` is the time in seconds between polling for changes.
 - `onChange` is the executable (and its arguments) that is called when there is a change in the list of IPs and ports for this backend.

 Other fields:

 - `consul` is the hostname and port of the Consul discovery service.
 - `onStart` is the executable (and its arguments) that will be called immediately prior to starting the shimmed application.
 This field is optional.
 If the `onStart` handler returns a non-zero exit code, Containerbuddy will exit.